When the winter blahs set in and you’re dreaming of fresh greens from your summer garden, consider growing indoors.

-High Intensity Discharge (HID) Bulbs are the brightest and most efficient lights available, but they can be expensive.
-One 1,000 watt grow light can produce the same amount of light as 50 40-watt fluorescent lights.
+High-Intensity Discharge (HID) Bulbs are the brightest and most efficient lights available, but they can be expensive.
+One 1,000-watt grow light bulb can produce the same amount of light as 50 40-watt fluorescent lights.

 There are several types of HID bulbs:

 - Low Pressure Sodium

 - Mercury Vapor

 The High Pressure Sodium and Metal Halide bulbs are the only ones indoor gardeners will need.

 High Pressure Sodium (HPS) Bulbs produce a red-orange light that benefits flowering.
 With an average lifespan 2X that of metal halides, high pressure sodium lamps are economical.

 However, this isn’t a great light if you are only going to use one, as it doesn’t produce light in the blue spectrum needed for leafy growth.

 Metal Halide (MH) Bulbs produce a blue-white color that is conducive to encouraging leafy growth and keeps plants compact.